mbeddr/mps-platform-docs/src/doc/docs/mps_internal/dependencies.md

 ## Implicit dependencies

-MPS adds some Dependencies implicitly without listing them in the corresponding dialog.
+MPS adds some dependencies implicitly without listing them in the corresponding dialog.

-Warning: Even if the Dependencies described below are established implicitly, they aren't taken into account in every aspect of MPS.
+Warning: even if the dependencies described below are established implicitly, they aren't taken into account in every aspect of MPS.
 So if an error occurs, make sure you didn't rely on some implicit dependency.
 If in doubt, make the dependency explicit.

 ### Implicit dependencies inherited by a generator from its language

-A Generator inherits some dependencies from the language where it is defined in:
+A Generator inherits some dependencies from the language where it's defined in:

-- The Language's runtime solutions are added to the Generator module dependencies.
+- The language's runtime solutions are added to the generator module dependencies.
-- The Language Module is added to the Generator Module Dependencies.
+- The language's module is added to the generator module dependencies.
-- The Language is added to the Generator used languages.
+- The language is added to the generator *Used languages*.

-Except the case of generating a Concept of a Language that has a Runtime Solution, there is no requirement on the Language's Dependencies or Used Languages stemming from the Generator.
+Except the case of generating a concept of a language that has a runtime solution, there is no requirement on the language's dependencies or *Used Languages* stemming from the generator.

 ### Implicit exports of used language and language structure aspect

-Both a `Used Language` and the language structure aspect implicitly make it possible to access the language's behavior methods.
-However, they not re-export the complete Behavior Aspect.
-For example, a BaseLanguage Class contained in the Behavior Aspect is not visible.
+Both a *Used Language* and the language structure aspect implicitly make it possible to access the language's behavior methods.
+However, they not export again the complete behavior aspect.
+For example, a *baselanguage* class contained in the behavior Aspect isn't visible.

 ### Implicit exports of runtime language settings

 Runtime solutions are

-- implicitly loaded into the Java classpath of any Module using this Language.
+- implicitly loaded into the Java classpath of any module using this language.
-- implicitly added to the Dependencies of the Generator contained in this Language.
+- implicitly added to the Dependencies of the Generator contained in this language.

 Accessory Models are

-- implicitly loaded into the Dependencies of any Model using this Language.
+- implicitly loaded into the dependencies of any model using this language.

-  Accessory Models are not designed to keep any classes.
-This is "design-only" information.
-They should not affect Java class path anyhow.
+  Accessory Models aren't designed to keep any classes.
+This is design-only information.
+They shouldn't affect Java class path anyhow.

-Neither runtime solutions nor accessory models constitute a dependency from the Language to the referenced Solution or Model.
+Neither runtime solutions nor accessory models constitute a dependency from the language to the referenced solution or model.

 ## Cyclic dependencies

 Cyclic dependencies between modules should be avoided in general.
 They tend to render generation orders and other behavior non-deterministic.
-Languages are explicitly checked not to have a cyclic `Extends Scope` dependency.
+Languages are explicitly checked not to have a cyclic *Extends Scope* dependency.
 Cycles between models in the same module are fine.
 Starting with MPS 2021.1, there is a higher chance that you could run into troubles with cyclic dependencies.
 The reason is the new javax compiler that doesn't act as forgiving as the earlier one (ECJ).

 Distinctive cases are runtime solutions, accessory models, and utility models.